ddooley/ddooley.github.io/_pages/docs/data-intro.md

 <img align="right" src="/assets/images/docs/data_john_mass_entity_property.png">

 We use **entity property diagrams** to show material entities and selected object properties (that link them to qualities) and class-subclass relations, which together illustrate OBI core "terminological component" (Tbox) contents.
 In this example, a `material entity` [`has quality`](http://purl.obolibrary.org/obo/RO_0000086){:target="_blank"} some [`mass`](http://purl.obolibrary.org/obo/PATO_0000125){:target="_blank"}.
 This axiom is not currently in OBI but is included to show the potential for relation inheritance.
 Formally, `has quality` is a generic object property existing between a BFO independent continuent entity (the bearer) and a quality, which is a dependent continuent (i.e. something that depends on the existence of its continuent).  [`Homo sapiens`](http://purl.obolibrary.org/obo/NCBITaxon_9606){:target="_blank"} is shown as a descendent of `organism`, a subclass of `material entity`, so the descendants also inherit a mass quality that can be referenced.
-(A dashed arrow between entities indicates that several intermediate taxon classes have been omitted).
+(A dashed arrow between entities indicates that several intermediate classes have been omitted).

 An optional rose-tinted box may be provided to illustrate how to compose instances of classes and relations - this is "assertion component" (Abox) content.
 Abox content can form the bulk of a triple-store graph database, with the reasoning axioms of related ontologies added separately when validation of data structures and models is desired.
 In this example it is stated that "John" is an instance of Homo sapiens, and bears an instance of mass (or mass quality) that can then be referenced by other expressions.

 ## Anonymous nodes

-Note for novices: An **[`anonymous or blank node`](https://en.wikipedia.org/wiki/Blank_node){:target="_blank"}** contains a data structure which has not itself been given a full URI resource identifier (for example a statement made within the context of another entity).
-These will occur in de-serialized triple store databases and ontologies for any bracketed conjunction or disjunction expression.
-So, to be precise, the diagram above shows an anonymous node that is of type `Homo sapiens` which would also have an annotation or data property of name "John", and which has a `has quality` relation to another anonymous node of type `mass`.
+**[`Anonymous or blank nodes`](https://en.wikipedia.org/wiki/Blank_node){:target="_blank"}** play key roles in ontolgies and triple store databases for storing data and for holding logical pattern matching structures.
+An anonymous node contains a data structure which has not itself been given a full URI resource identifier.
+The diagram above shows an anonymous node (always with a dashed perimiter) that is of type `Homo sapiens` which would also have an annotation or data property of name "John", and which has a `has quality` relation to another anonymous node of type `mass`.
+The bulk of instance data is made with them.
+Internally, in a triple store database, an anonymous node has an identifier that relations can reference, but this is not a permanent URI like the ones issued to ontology terms.

+Anonymous nodes will occur in de-serialized triple store databases and ontologies for any bracketed conjunction or disjunction expression, for example the "(A and B)" expression in an "X subClassOf (A and B)" axiom.

+The other essential use of an anonymous node is to reference a class of thing without having to assign a new ontology term to it - this is called an anonymous class.
+For example, OBI defines various `[value specifications](){:target="_blank"}` including `[mass value specification](){:target="_blank"}` but it doesn't have one for color.
+For now one can logically achieve exactly the same thing by using the expression "(`value specification` and `specifies value of` some `color`)" instead.
+On its own, that expression will match the same set of things wherever it is used.
+If it is frequently needed, that may be a sufficient reason for adding a `color value specification` term to OBI, and making it equivalent to that expression.

+Anonymous node expressions are used to avoid combination bombs of terms.
+For example, tuberculosis can occur in many parts of the body - pulmonary, knee, a particular bone, one of 500+ lymph nodes - but to create a term for TB x body part x location would lead to an overwhelming number of terms as far as a human is concerned (e.g. mediastinal lymph node tuberculosis), and we haven't even turned to cancer.
+Can your biomedical investigation accomplish what it needs to by using anonymous class expressions that can match patterns being sought?

 ## Information content entities